karreiro/karreiro.github.io/_posts/2019-01-28-write-less-to-test-less.md

 They look pretty similar, right?
 Option one is more verbose, while option two maybe seems cleaner, but they don't look that different at all.

-In the first approach, we're analyzing the `Optional` variable `user,` and checking if it's present, to actively perform the save action.
+In the first approach, we're analyzing the `Optional` variable `user`, and checking if it's present, to actively perform the save action.

 While in the second approach, we're just delegating the check to the `Optional` implementation, we're just calling a method and passing a lambda as a parameter without creating any new branch.